The merged-staircase property: a necessary and nearly sufficient condition for SGD learning of sparse functions on

 Furthermore, the compositionality-order, i.e., the number $k$ of monomials that can be composed in order to produce new monomials, should also be factored in for a finer complexity analysis once $P$ (and $k$) are no longer constant.
-The depth of the architecture is also expected to play a role when $P$ is diverging: for instance, it is shown in \cite{staircase1} that vanilla staircases (i.e., nested chains with $k=l=1$) are learnable with $P$-layer neural networks (but unconventional gradient-based training) in $\poly (d,P,1/\eps)$ samples, while our proof techniques\footnote{We need to modify the proof and consider a tighter bias-variance analysis of batch-SGD in the linear phase (phase $2$) to avoid the exponential dependency in time from the propagation-of-chaos analysis.} (Theorem \ref{thm:discrete-msp} and Theorem \ref{thm:vanillastaircasesuffrestated}) yield $O( e^{e^{P}} d/ \eps^C)$ sample-complexity\footnote{One can show $e^{O(P)}$-dependency is sufficient if all degree-$1$ monomials are included in the MSP set structure.
+The depth of the architecture is also expected to play a role when $P$ is diverging: for instance, it is shown in \cite{staircase1} that vanilla staircases (i.e., nested chains with $k=l=1$) are learnable with $P$-layer neural networks (but unconventional gradient-based training) in $\poly (d,P,1/\eps)$ samples, while our proof techniques (Theorem \ref{thm:discrete-msp} and Theorem \ref{thm:vanillastaircasesuffrestated}, see Appendix \ref{sec:sample-complexity-explicit} for the statement of the explicit bounds) yield $O( e^{e^{P}} d/ \eps^C)$ sample-complexity\footnote{One can show $e^{O(P)}$-dependency is sufficient if all degree-$1$ monomials are included in the MSP set structure -- see Appendix~\ref{ssec:msp-one-included}.
 We conjecture that such an exponential scaling is needed, i.e., deeper neural networks are required to achieve a $\poly (P)$ dependency.} with two-layer neural networks.
 More generally, the sparsity parameter $P$ will not be necessarily the right complexity measure for deeper networks: for example, some functions with small leap $l$ and large $P$ will be easier to learn than some functions with smaller $P$ but larger $l$.